-33. The Audit Partnership will be informed of major projects and their progress through continuing discussion with Management.
-The Audit Partnership's response to major projects will be proportionate to the risk in terms of the inclusion of specific audit work within the annual audit plan.
-Where a project team seeks advice or further support from Internal Audit, the Audit Partnership will treat that request as one for consultancy support as described from paragraph 21.
+28.33.
+Internal AuditThe Audit Partnership will be informed of major projects and their progress through continuing discussion with Management.
+Internal AuditThe Audit Partnership's response to major projects will be proportionate to the risk in terms of the inclusion of specific audit work within the annual audit plan.
+Where a project team seeks advice or further support from Internal Audit, we the Audit Partnership will treat that request as one for consultancy support as described from paragraph 21.